Sepero/LG-Motion-4G-Computer-USB-Backup/README.md

 Purpose?: Backs up all partitions, and does not require a micro sdcard.

 These scripts have been tested/verified to work.
 The backup script performs a md5sum to verify that your backups are not corrupted.
+Location of the ADB binary should be modified in the script for your system.